Do you remember how terribly unorganized our garage was a few months back when we started our DIY garage makeover?

 - Garage Cabinets: We used basic white cabinets by ClosetMaid

-- Track Storage System: We used the Glatiator track system on the walls.
+- Track Storage System: We used the track system on the walls.

 - Overhead Garage Storage System: We installed this ourselves and were surprised how easy it was.

-- Workbenches: We used these shelves to create these lower work surface areas.
+- Workbenches: We used shelves like these to create these lower work surface areas.

 - Peg Board System: to organize tools